calinrc/urtoy/README.md

 ------------

 URToy cpp project want to be the server side of an universal IR remote control tool.
-The initial version will use the usb IRToy device to record, and resend remotes commands
+The initial version will use the usb IRToy device to record, and resend remotes commands previously recorded by the same device

 Version
 -----------